 - Transfer the Google Analytics property to your Google Account.
 After you have created your Google Analytics account, add firstname.lastname@example.org at the account level with Manage User and Edit permissions.

 - Transfer Feedburner data to your Google account.
 Your RSS feed address will change, and RSS subscribers will be lost unless you ask them to subscribe to another feed.

 Note: Google no longer updates or provides support for Feedburner.
 Account transfers may not always work.

 Note: Mint statistics is no longer supported and we cannot transfer data from that service.

-Upon request, we will transfer any domains we registered for your blog to your domain registrar.
-Domain transfers can take up to 14 days.
+Upon your request, we will transfer any domain we registered on your behalf to your registrar of choice.
+See our domain transfers article.